Parsa-Sedigh/microservice-grider/pamphlets/section-4.md

 The `ports` section in config file of that posts-srv.yaml is gonna list out all the different ports that we want to expose on a target pod.
 Recall that in the posts service(posts application) we are using port 4000 .
 So inside of the k8s service we need to expose port 4000 for posts application.

-`ports` is gonna be an array of entires and we set up an array in yaml by putting a dash in the beginning.
+`ports` is gonna be an array of entries and we set up an array in yaml by putting a dash in the beginning.

 In the ports array, why we're listing port and targetPort?
 What is the difference between port and targetPort?
-Look at img 78-018-4 .
+Look at img 78-018-1 .
 Target port is the actual port that our application is listening for traffic on.
 That's where we ULTIMATELY want to send traffic to.
 Now the node port service is gonna have a port of it's own and that port is simply referred to as 'port'.
 So we're sending traffic to port 4000 on a node port service and that service internally is gonna redirect that traffic over to port 4000 on the container itself.